 Thank you for your interest in participating in the [Open-O] Project (“OOP”).
 Please note that you must be a Member of the LF to be eligible to participate as a Premier or General Member of OOP.
 For further information, visit the Corporate Membership page at the LF Web Site.

 Participants will enjoy the privileges and undertake the obligations described in the [Open-O] Project Charter, Exhibit B, as from time to time amended by the Governing Board with the approval of The Linux Foundation (“LF”) and will comply with all such policies as the LF Board of Directors and/or the OOP Governing Board may from time to time adopt with notice to members, including but not limited to the intellectual property provisions relating to an OOP Member’s contributions set forth in the Charter.
-The Governing Board shall give all Premier and General Members at least thirty (30) days’ notice prior to the date on which any material change to the [Open-O] Project Charter or any OOP policy or procedure governing intellectual property will be effective, such that the Member may resign its membership prior to the effective date.
+The Governing Board shall give all Premier and General Members at least thirty (30) days’ notice prior to the date on which any material change to the [Open-O] Project Charter or any OOP policy or procedure governing intellectual property will be effective, such that the Member may resign its membership and may withdraw any affected contribution prior to the effective date.

 Please have this agreement executed by an authorized representative of the Linux Foundation member organization and send a copy in PDF form by email to membership@linuxfoundation.org.
 A countersigned copy will be returned to you by email for your records when your eligibility for membership has been confirmed and an invoice will be emailed to you for payment of applicable membership fees.
 Note that this is not an indication of interest; execution of this agreement creates an irrevocable, binding obligation for the member company to make the payments provided for and to otherwise perform in accordance with its terms.